PHO102B Digital Photographic Imaging - Spring 2023

 If you disappear from class and do not withdraw or contact your instructor you will receive an “F”

 Since this program is a commercial photography program, critiques are handled as if the instructor was an art director or client and the student is the photographer working for that art director or client.
 Therefore, assignments must meet with the specific instructors guidelines and preferences only.
 Further, much of the critique process is subjective in nature.
 Much of being a professional commercial photographer involves being able to take direction.
 The student is given specific guidelines and is encouraged to follow them closely.

-In this sense, this course fulfills the human relations component.
+Attendance will be noted by submitting work on time.
+The last project submitted will be the last day you attended the class for the semester.
 Communicate with me throughout the semester if something is going on, so I can help you succeed in this class.

 Scholastic dishonesty will not be tolerated and will be prosecuted to the fullest extent.
 You are expected to have read and understood the current issue of the student handbook (published by Student Services) regarding student responsibilities and rights, and the intellectual property policy, for information about procedures and about what constitutes acceptable on-campus behavior.